 - Say thank you.
 Sometimes something as small as a card that says “I appreciate you and what you bring to the team” is all someone needs to feel they are valued.
 That attitude will transcend to their daily job duties.

 5. Ask for feedback.

 Let your patients know that their opinion matters.
-You want to provide the best service?
+Do you want to provide the best service?
 Well, they’re your best resource.
 Ask them how they feel about their procedure (before and after), what could be done better, if they are comfortable in the office – whatever information you think would be helpful for you to deliver the best experience to each of your patients – ask them.

 Developing an environment where your patients feel comfortable to visit is an ever-evolving task.
-You may run into road blocks with certain patients – it’s impossible to please everyone.
+You may run into roadblocks with certain patients – it’s impossible to please everyone.
 However, implementing these simple tips will (in most cases) differentiate you as a “great” dentist as opposed to the average doc on the block.